-Tom Sands has over 42 years of experience in the pulp industry including eight years as an independent consultant for digester control where he was responsible for the installation, programming, site service, training and documentation for automated liquor analyzers.
+Tom Sands has more than 44 years of experience in the pulp industry including eight years as an independent consultant for digester control where he was responsible for the installation, programming, site service, training and documentation for automated liquor analyzers.

 Previously, Tom was with Kvaerner Chemetics, a process technology company with proprietary process systems and plants in the pulp and paper and other industries.
 During his tenure he was a Senior Process Control Specialist assisting with the design and start-up of the majority of their FT-NIR analyzer installations.

 Tom holds a Diploma in Electronic Technology from Red River Community College in Winnipeg, Manitoba.
 Throughout his career he has travelled extensively to work with pulp mills across North America.